apollo

 Primary hypogonadism: Primary hypogonadism is a condition in which the gonads (testes in men and ovaries in women) produce insufficient sex hormones.
 Sex hormones are responsible for secondary sexual characteristics such as testicular development in men and breast development in women.
 Autoimmune disorders, genetic disorders, severe infections, pituitary disorders, and inflammatory diseases could be the causes of hypogonadism.
 Symptoms of hypogonadism include abnormal breast growth, erectile dysfunction, muscle loss, loss of body hair, osteoporosis, low sex drive, infertility, fatigue, hot flashes, and difficulty concentrating.

 Hypogonadotropic hypogonadism: It is a form of hypogonadism that occurs due to a problem with the hypothalamus or pituitary gland.
-It is caused due to lack of the gonadotropin-releasing hormone, follicle-stimulating hormone (FSH), and luteinising hormone (LH).
+It is caused by a lack of the gonadotropin-releasing hormone, follicle-stimulating hormone (FSH), and luteinising hormone (LH).
 Damage to the pituitary gland, genetic defects, high prolactin levels, severe stress, nutritional problems, and certain medical conditions could be the causes of hypogonadotropic hypogonadism.

 FAQs

-TESTOSTERONE helps in replenishing the deficient testosterone levels in adult men.
+TESTOSTERONE helps replenish deficient testosterone levels in adult men.
 Thereby helping in treating low testosterone levels.

 TESTOSTERONE might lower the blood glucose levels and, therefore, might lower insulin requirements in diabetic patients.
 So, you are advised to consult a doctor if you are diabetic; your doctor may adjust the dose accordingly.
 Regularly monitor blood sugar levels while using TESTOSTERONE if you are diabetic.